emberjs/data/CONTRIBUTING.md

 ## Welcome!

 We are so glad you are considering contributing to `EmberData`.
+Before that, kindly take a minute to read the [Code of Conduct](https://github.com/emberjs/data/blob/main/CODE_OF_CONDUCT.md).
 Below you'll find links to topics detailing how to become involved to best ensure your contributions are successful!

 - [Reporting Issues](./contributing/issues.md)